shichao-an/blog-source/pages/about.rst

 Intro
 -----

 I'm Shichao An, currently graduate student in Computer Science at the New York University.
 Enthusiastic about free and open source software, I like using Python, C and Bash, and am active on GitHub.
 I regularly use Fedora and OS X as my desktop operating systems, and I also use Ubuntu.
 I love films, anime, as well as Touhou and Vocaloid music a lot.
-You can find the playlist of my favorite songs `at this page <https://github.com/shichao-an/playlist/blob/master/playlist.csv>`_.

 Email
 -----